In Massachusetts home that are new to the market show up as a “NEW listing” for four days. From a marketing standpoint your listing is only new once.

 Let me give you the visual.
 You buy a banana it slightly green and bright yellow.
 As it sits, the banana starts to get black spots until it is completely black and rotten.
 There becomes a point where the banana just becomes unappealing.

 This what happens to your home.
-Your home literally is rotting on the market in the buyers eyes.
+In the eyes of homebuyers this is exactly how they view your home.
 Somewhere during the life of the listing the buyers start calling and asking whats wrong with it?
-Its been on the market for so long, something has to be wrong with it.
+Its been on the market for so long.
+No one else wnats it, why should they?

 So when its new and exciting, buyers are more likely to step up and make a good offer.
 The buyers will be more willing to accept home inspection issues as well the newer the listing.